 Ingredients for a Simple Puja Using an Arati Plate

 - Metal tray — Traditionally stainless steel or silver, special plates can be purchased online or at an Indian grocery store.
 The plate used for arati is a new plate, dedicated to puja only.
-“It is a dedicated, sacred object,” says Swami Nirmalananda.
+“It is a dedicated, sacred object,” says Gurudevi Nirmalananda.
 “It can be a very personal offering to design your own arati plate.
 I have seen many with painted with designs around the edges using oil or acrylic paint.”

 - Turmeric — This brilliant gold spice is the grated root of a plant.
 The color of sunlight, t honors the goddess Lakshmi.